dylan-sutton-chavez/simple-perceptron/simple perceptron.md

-## 1. Simple Perceptron

-Rosenblatt (1958) introduced the perceptron as "the fundamental properties of intelligent systems in general, without becoming too deeply enmeshed in the special, and frequently unknown, conditions which hold for particular biological organisms" (p.
-387).

-Building in these original conceptions, the following section formalizes the mathematics of the simple perceptron, clarifying how its structured enables learning and binary decisions.

 ## 1. Mathematical Fundamentals

 "The earliest predecessors of modern deep learning were simple linear models motivated from a neuroscientific perspective.
 These models were designed to take a set of `n` input values, and associate them with an output `y`.
 These models would learn a set of weights and compute their output" (Goodfellow, Bengio, & Courville, 2016, p.
 14).